With great appreciation to the Centers for Medicare & Medicaid Services

 Funding

-This work is supported by the Centers for Medicare and Medicaid Services (CMS) (2K2331882) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $3.28 million with 100 percent funded by CMS/HHS.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by CMS/HHS, or the U.S. Government.
+This webpage was supported by the Centers for Medicare & Medicaid Services (CMS) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $3,280,362.00.
+The contents are those of the authors and do not necessarily represent the official views of, nor an endorsement, by CMS/HHS, or the U.S. Government.
 Dr. Etz and Ms. Reves, included in those funded by this work, are co-founders of Smart Measures, LLC, a company that was contracted for service on this project.
 They have ownership interests in the company and serve as members/advisors.